yoav-klein/java/Spring/06-spring-mvc/90-use-cases/03-multi-tenant-app-google-auth/README.md

 ---
 * Implement security checks
 * Implement transactional
-* Implement promoting of users
+* Promoting of users
+* Confirmation prompts for removing user, leaving group and deleting tenant
 * Decide on a strtegy of user hierarchy - like seniority for example (like who can demote who etc.)
 * Situations:
-* User quits from a tenant when he's the last one - should delete the tenant
+* Inviting a non-existing user
-* Admin deletes tenant when he's in the tenant management page.
+* Inviting a user when he's already in tenant